cs3157-borowski/recitations/recitation_1/git.md

  4. You are sure of these changes, and you want to commit them, let's stage these files that are changed.
 Run `git add <file-name>` to stage these files for commit
  5. Assure that all the changes to the files you want to commit are in the staging area –listed under the "Changes to be committed" when you run `git status`
  6. You are ready to 'commit' to these changes!
 Run `git commit -m "<insert-short-message>"` You have made commit, this now becomes **HEAD** of this branch and is the latest revision of your local repository on **your branch**.
 This commit and all these changes will become the baseline of comparison that Git will use to recgonize further changes.
+ 7. Run `git log` to show your most recent commit as well as your commit history

 ### Some Notes